evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 This is much better than using the random writer on first glance.

 ## exercise

+### reading exercise
+Read the following papers, pay more attention to their synthesis problem statement, and less to how they solve the synthesis problem. [robustfill](https://arxiv.org/abs/1703.07469), [execution guided synthesis](https://openreview.net/forum?id=H1gfOiAqYm), [repl](https://arxiv.org/abs/1906.04604), [deepcoder](https://arxiv.org/abs/1611.01989), [language to prog](https://arxiv.org/abs/1704.07926), [csg-net](https://arxiv.org/abs/1712.08290), [shrdlurn](https://arxiv.org/abs/1606.02447?context=cs).
+For each paper, conceptualize the meaning matrix **M** -- specifically, answer the following questions:
+- what is the DSL or space of programs considered? how big is the space (i.e. `1e4` or `1e20`)?
+- how are the programs executed on the interpreter?
+- what is the space of specifications? how big is this space?
+- what is the `is_correct` criteria for this domain?
+    - is there a way for the computer to _automatically check_ if a program is correct?
+    - is this `is_correct` check cheap or expensive to perform?

+### coding exercise
 How do the writers compare on a variety of different specs?
 Can you come up with a even better program writer?
 Explore these questions by [using the synthesizer code here](https://gist.github.com/evanthebouncy/ffa855eac2caa38716b3bc8d8b62645a).

 -- evan 2022-08-12